Storage#

 Step 2.
 Select Volumes

-We now chose the volumes to which the policy is applied.
-By default, all the primary volumes are selected.
+In the lower part of the dialog, chose the source and destination volumes to which the policy is applied.
+By default, all the primary volumes are selected as source, while the destination is always the current secondary volume.
 While it is possible to manually specify the volumes from the list, we do not change this.

 ../_images/new-hsm-volumes.png